aws/aws-sam-build-images/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create an issue to report a bug for AWS SAM Build Images
+about: Create an issue to report a bug for AWS SAM build images
 title: "Bug: TITLE"
 labels: ['type/bug', 'stage/needs-triage']
 assignees: ''